coder/docs/admin/access-control/password-reset.md

 kubectl exec -it <cemanager pod> -- cemanager reset-admin-password
 ```

-You'll be presented with a temporary password for the site admin user; the next
+Coder will present you with a temporary password for the site admin user; the
-time the site admin logs in with this set of credentials, Coder will prompt them
+next time the site admin logs in with this set of credentials, Coder will prompt
-to change the password.
+them to change the password.